pietroborrello/raindrop/README.md

 # raindrop

-This is the future home of the `raindrop` obfuscator.
+This is the home of the `raindrop` obfuscator.
 It transforms program functions into obfuscated ROP chains that coexist seamlessly with the surrounding software stack and can withstand popular static and dynamic deobfuscation approaches.

 `raindrop` takes as input an ELF binary and obfuscates one or more user-defined functions, introducing different ROP-based obfuscations.